Shetland Sheepdog Lifespan

 The Shetland Sheepdog has an average lifespan of 12-14 yrs.
 Smaller breeds generally live longer, and well-cared-for Shetland Sheepdogs often exceed average lifespan expectations.

-With a typical weight of 15-25 lbs and lifespan of 12-14 yrs, the Shetland Sheepdog requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 15-25 lbs and lifespan of 12-14 yrs, the Shetland Sheepdog benefits from care tailored to its physical and behavioral profile.
 At 15-25 lbs with a life expectancy of 12-14 yrs, the Shetland Sheepdog represents a significant commitment that rewards prepared owners with years of devoted companionship.

 Genetic Health Considerations: The Shetland Sheepdog breed has documented susceptibility to collie eye anomaly, hip dysplasia, thyroid disease.
 Awareness of these predispositions is valuable for two reasons: it guides preventive screening decisions, and it helps you recognize early symptoms that might otherwise be overlooked.